 Dahlias like it warm so be sure you are well past your frost date before planting out in the garden.
 They grow best in soil that is 60 degrees or warmer.

-I start mine in the greenhouse to get a jump start but you can just get your containers ready and set them out then wait for the soil to warm with the sun.
+I start mine in the greenhouse to get a jump start and take cuttings.
+That is not necessary, you can get your containers ready and set them out, wait for the soil to warm with the sun then plant.

 The great thing about pots is the soil warms faster than in the ground.
 A big plus.